 When sharing images and video, on Instagram or anywhere else, there are two main attributes that you will need to understand; the image size (or resolution) and the aspect ratio.

 This refers to the width and the height of the image in relation to each other.

 As this is a ratio it isn’t measured in specific units.
 It is expressed literally as a ratio, such as 4:5 or 9:16.

 The first digit always represents the width and the second digit represents the height of the image.

-The ratio is important to remember when posting to Instagram because if you get this wrong your image will be cropped to fill Instagram’s ratio criteria and you may lose some of your image.
+The ratio is important to remember when posting to Instagram.
+If you get this wrong your image will be cropped to fill Instagram’s ratio criteria.
+You may lose some of your image.